 Typically I’d say that corded tools are the way to go, but with battery technology improving at a fast pace is advisable to consider cordless tools, especially when portability is important for you.
 Pneumatic sanders are more professional-grade and require additional equipment(an air compressor) to run.

 Motor Power and Speed

-This kind of sanders usually feature motors with 2-5 Amps of power.
+This type of sander usually feature motors with 2-5 Amps of power.
 That’s the input power.
-The output power is the one you should look for as that’s the actual power used to operate the sanding pad.
+The output power is the one you should look for, as that’s the actual power used to operate the sanding pad.
 Better quality sanders can consume less input power and yet have the same power output.

-The pad vibrations vary from 4000 up to 14000 OPM(orbit per minute) and the more rapid vibrating a the quicker is the sanding operation.
+The pad vibrations/spinning speed vary from 4000 up to 14000 OPM(Orbits Per Minute), and the more rapid vibrating/spinning, the quicker is the sanding operation.

-It’s the most important feature for a great flat surface finish.
-It’s the place you attach the sanding paper to.
-Usually with hook and loop system(some models accept stick on paper as well).
-Most nowadays models have holes in the base for sawdust removal (reduces surface scratches).
+It’s the most crucial feature for an excellent flat surface finish.
+It’s the place you attach the sanding paper to, usually with hook and loop system(some models accept stick on paper as well).
+Most currently existing models have holes in the base for sawdust removal (reduces surface scratches).

 Dust Collection System

 As I wrote above, most modern sanders come with some type of dust collection system in place.
 It can be a dust bag with or without a shop vacuum attachment/adapter or microfilter dust canister.